 2. Use online invoicing.

 If you haven’t already implemented online invoicing, you’re missing out on an opportunity to easily streamline and track your billing system.
 Paper invoices are hard to keep track of on both ends, and it’s too easy for them to get, ahem, “lost in the mail.”

 Square Invoices allows you to send invoices and see who has (and hasn’t) paid, so you know who to follow up with.
 Invoices paid online are transferred directly into your bank account in one to two business days.
 You can also record invoices that are paid with cash or a check.

 3. Set up instant transfers.

-Another quick and easy way to deposit and access funds is with Square instant transfer.
+Another quick and easy way to transfer and access funds is with Square Instant Transfers.
 As the name implies, you can transfer your funds instantly, even late at night or on the weekend.
-Just link your debit card and tap instant transfer in your Square app settings to see the funds in your account in seconds.
-Each transfer costs exactly 1% of the total transfer amount.
+Just tap Instant Transfer in the Balance section of your Square app or Dashboard to send funds to your linked bank account in seconds.
+Each transfer costs exactly 1.5% of the total transfer amount.
 That’s it.
-You can choose to use instant transfer any time your balance is greater than $50.
+You can choose to use instant transfer any time your Square Balance is greater than $25.